mucherino/teaching/GPU/matrix-by-matrix.md

 # Matrix-by-matrix on GPU

 We are going to study a CUDA code for performing the multiplication of two matrices.
-The main aim of this lecture is to introduce the concept of *coalesced memory access*.
+The main aim of this lecture is to give a more detailed explanation of *coalesced memory access*.
 A secondary aim is to show how to define a 2-dimensional topological grid of threads on our GPUs.

 Before beginning with this lecture, it is important that you are